Demi Rose Pops Out Of Green Workout Bra In Latest Update

 In the post’s caption, Demi said that she was excited that Ignite products were finally available in the United Kingdom.

-Demi’s gushed over how pretty she looked in the snap.
-“Gorgeous,” “beautiful” and “perfection” were just some of the words the model’s fans used to describe the snap.
+“Gorgeous,” “beautiful” and “perfection” were just some of the words that the model’s fans used to describe the snap.

 “That face is too cute to handle,” wrote one admirer.